 Membership applications from individuals are reviewed and accepted by the committee.

-If after consideration, the committee agrees to recommend the application of a member group, the application will be then referred to a general meeting for acceptance or rejection.
+.

-The committee must notify the member group of its decision to recommend approval or reject the application as soon as practicable after making the decision.
+The committee must notify the member group of its decision to accept or reject the application as soon as practicable after making the decision.
+New Members are requested to present to all members at the earliest possible General Meeting.

 If the committee rejects the application, it is not required to give the applicant its reasons for doing so.